TechFreak2003/StatusCode2_ML-Model/README.md

 ## 🌟 What Makes This Special?

-> **Aranya Trinetra** isn't just another machine learning project — it's your gateway to intelligent data analysis with state-of-the-art algorithms that deliver results you can trust.
+> **Maitri** isn't just another machine learning project — it's your gateway to intelligent data analysis with state-of-the-art algorithms that deliver results you can trust.

 ### ✨ Features